Wessel-Ottevanger/Datascience_Portfolio/Portfolio.md

 One of the reasons I have tried Ensemble learning is because it can help against under- or overfitting.
 When using an ensemble of machine learning models it will smooth out the predictions of multiple models and by doing this it reduces the effects of an under- or overfitted model.

 ### Evaluating a model
-In most of my scripts I have used cross validation and SKLearn evaluation metrics to evaluate the models I have trained.
-In the Ensemble learning script mentioned above I have specifically picked these classifiers because most work in a completely different way.
+In most of my notebooks I have used cross validation and SKLearn evaluation metrics to evaluate the models I have trained.
+In the Ensemble learning notebook mentioned above I have specifically picked these classifiers because most work in a completely different way.

 ### Visualizing the outcome of a model (explanatory)
 [In this notebook](./Notebooks/Visualizing_outcome_model.ipynb) I have created a heatmap of the confusion matrix of 4 different classifiers to see how the classifiers were affected by the bias in the dataset.
 If you compare the confusion matrices you can see that the Multinomial Logistic Regression classifier is the most affected and that the Linear SVC and the Decision Tree classifier were relatively unaffected.